 So, here’s our honest recommendation: Take advantage of the offer of a free consultation to talk to an attorney and find out the answers to your questions at no cost.
 Ask if your case is one for which you will need an attorney.
 If the answer is no, we’ll tell you so.

-There are 3 reasons specific to slip and fall claims why a lawyer is crucial to succeeding in a lawsuit of this nature:
+There are three reasons specific to slip and fall claims why a lawyer is crucial to succeeding in a lawsuit of this nature:

 You know, now, how quickly falls happen.
 One second, everything was fine – the next, you’re on the ground, shocked and in pain.
 If you don’t know exactly what occurred, that’s okay.
 It’s actually really common.
 And it’s one of the reasons why having an attorney can be helpful.